joshbrew/graphscript/docs/services/http/http.node.md

 Easy!

 The page specification lets you quickly set up static and dynamic page behaviors, if you pass an object then the routes are interpreted as node definitions which you can make as complicated as you want to run graph trees.
+Then a REST API can make any common or custom HTTP requests with any jsonifiable inputs in the request body.

-If a node's .get/.template returns a file path it will see if it can load the file on the server, just a nice way for dynamic file routing.
+If a node's .get/.template string returns a findable file path or remote url, it will see if it can load the file on the server.
+This is a nice way for dynamic file routing.

+Later we need to implement security features but you can easily add custom features into the onrequest functions in each URL, e.g. to require passwords in the request body.

 From here we can apply websocket, sse, and other services to build efficient web servers.
 See `examples/httpserver` for a quick implementation